elina-codes/arbutus/src/pages/blog/getting-credit-for-your-growing-business-five-c’s-that-count.md

 **4. Conditions.**

 Lenders will want to understand why you need the equipment.
-Is the equipment you want is revenue or non-revenue producing?
+Is the equipment you want revenue or non-revenue producing?
 Will the equipment be a replacement to expand your business?
 What economic conditions exist that may impact your industry or region.

 **5. Communication.**